Which of the following statements about the fundamental accountin... | Study Prep in Pearson+

-Which of the following statements about the fundamental accounting equation is FALSE?
+Which of the following statements about the fundamental accounting equation is correct?

 A